Harihar99/micro-frontends-01/README.md

-##
-Welcome to this mini tutorial:-----
+# Welcome to Microfrontends Mini Tutorial:-

-Here we are going to learn some basics about Microfrontends.
+Here we are going to learn some basics of Microfrontends.

 The term Micro Frontends first came up in ThoughtWorks Technology Radar at the end of 2016.